-Your workload would stay exposed to public internet, but at least there are some security controls in place.
+Your workload would stay exposed to public internet and could be vulnerable against attacks with network vectors, but at least there are some security controls in place.

 Securing Origin with Private Link